 This is an effective way to save money on your homestead, so if you can utilize this tip, I highly recommend it!

 Ready to start your own homestead?
-I’ve created a workbook to help you get the process started.
-Get access to it in my FREE Resource Library!
+I’ve created a free homesteading workbook to help you get the process started.
+It helps you ask the right questions so that you don’t make the mistakes I did.

 Now that we have walked through the 12 questions you need to ask yourself before starting a homestead from scratch, I want you to work back through them on your own.
 The more detailed you can be with your answers, the better!

-Having a clear plan on starting a homestead from scratch will set you up to not make so many beginner mistakes that are easily avoided by going through these questions.
+Having a clear plan for starting a homestead from scratch will set you up to not make so many beginner mistakes that are easily avoided by going through these questions.

 If you have any comments or questions you would like to ask regarding the information shared in today’s post, please leave me a comment below or contact me personally!
 I love getting to connect with you, and it truly makes my day!